-The novel coronavirus has touched every corner of our city, state, and world.
-We know that you and your loved ones feel the strain, and yet you have made it a priority to help our UMass Boston students.
-Your generosity makes us swell with pride.
-With your help, our students and faculty quickly and successfully transitioned to remote instruction in March and will continue to engage online through the fall.
+As the global pandemic continues to impact every aspect of daily life, we know that you and your loved ones feel the strain, and yet you have made it a priority to help our UMass Boston students.
 Your gifts to our Beacon Student Aid Fund, Scholarship Aid, and areas of greatest need are directly assisting students and their families.
 Moreover, gifts to every corner of campus ensure that while our operations may remain largely online in 2020, our teaching, research, and community engagement will not falter.
 Thank you for the resources, hope, and resilience that your gift has imparted.

 You may not know them, but they appreciate you.